Cockney: Phonetic realisation

+Grammar

 Regarding grammar, Cockney uses me instead of my, for example, At's me book you got 'ere" /[ˈæʔs mɪ ˈbʊk jə ˈɡɔʔ eː]/. (where ere' means 'there').
 It cannot be used when "my" is emphasised; e.g., At's my book you got 'ere" /[æʔs ˈmɑj ˈbʊk jə ˈɡɔʔ eː]/.
 It also uses the term ain't, as well as double negatives, for example, "I didn't see nuffink".

-By the 1980s and 1990s, most of the features mentioned above had partly spread into more general south-eastern speech, giving the accent called Estuary English; an Estuary speaker will use some but not all of the Cockney sounds.

 Perception

-The Cockney accent has long been regarded as an indicator of low status.
+The Cockney accent has long been regarded as an indicator of low status, but also carries other social connotations.
 For example, in 1909 the Conference on the Teaching of English in London Elementary Schools issued by the London County Council, stating that "the Cockney mode of speech, with its unpleasant twang, is a modern corruption without legitimate credentials, and is unworthy of being the speech of any person in the capital city of the Empire".
 Others defended the language variety: "The London dialect is really, especially on the South side of the Thames, a perfectly legitimate and responsible child of the old Kentish tongue [...] the dialect of London North of the Thames has been shown to be one of the many varieties of the Midland or Mercian dialect, flavoured by the East Anglian variety of the same speech".
 Since then, the Cockney accent has been more accepted as an alternative form of the English language rather than a lesser one, though the low status mark remains.

 In the 1950s, the only accent to be heard on the BBC (except in entertainment programs such as The Sooty Show) was the RP of Standard English, whereas nowadays many different accents, including Cockney or accents heavily influenced by it, can be heard on the BBC.
 The Cockney accent often featured in films produced by Ealing Studios and was frequently portrayed as the typical British accent of the lower classes in movies by Walt Disney, though this was only so in London.

-Spread

-Studies have indicated that the heavy use of South East England accents on television and radio may have caused the spread of Cockney English since the 1960s.
-Cockney is becoming increasingly influential, and some claim that in the future, many features of the accent may become standard.

-Scotland

-Studies have indicated that working-class adolescents in areas such as Glasgow have begun to use certain aspects of Cockney and other Anglicisms in their speech. infiltrating the traditional Glasgow patter.
-For example, TH-fronting is commonly found, and typical Scottish features such as the postvocalic //r// are reduced.
-Research suggests the use of English speech characteristics is likely to be a result of the influence of London and South East England accents featuring heavily on television, such as the popular BBC One soap opera EastEnders.
-However, such claims have been criticised.